smarty-archives/logging/README.md

 log calls in a buffer for later inspection.
 This can be useful when needing to inspect or squelch log output from test code.
-The main advantage to this approach is that it is not necessary to provide a non-nil instance in 'contructor' functions or wireup for production code.
+The main advantage to this approach is that it is not necessary to provide a non-nil instance in 'constructor' functions or wireup for production code.
 It is also still trivial to set a non-nil reference in test code.

 ## Usage